Skip to main content

 → write SQL, dry-plan, execute

-→ wren memory store (persist the confirmed pair)
+→ wren memory store (write the confirmed pair to knowledge/sql/ + index)

 3. Re-index after each change

-Whenever you edit instructions.md, MDL, or queries.yml, rebuild the memory index so the agent's retrieval reflects the new context:
+Whenever you edit MDL or knowledge/, rebuild the memory index so the agent's retrieval reflects the new context:

 wren memory index

-This re-reads MDL + instructions.md + queries.yml into the memory store.
+This re-reads MDL + knowledge/rules/ + knowledge/sql/ into the index.
 Targeted retrieval (wren memory fetch -q "...") and recall (wren memory recall -q "...") now see the new context.
+Run wren memory check to see whether the index is in sync with the markdown.

-git commit -m "curate query pairs from this sprint"
+git commit -m "curate query pairs and rules from this sprint"

-A new environment picks them up automatically on the next wren memory index.
+A new environment picks them up automatically on the next wren memory index (which rebuilds the local index from the committed markdown).

 When to come back here